Leah Remini Slams Beck’s Scientology Denial as ‘Pussy Move’

 “He’s acting like he was never a Scientologist, which is his way of not publicly speaking out and therefore not getting labeled like us and attacked like us,” the actress said.

-Last week, doe-eyed alt-rocker Beck denied he was a Scientologist, telling the Sydney Morning Herald his previously-avowed beliefs were all just a “misconception.”
-The declaration came on the heels of his fourteenth studio album, and arrives months after he initiated divorce proceedings against his ex-wife, who also practiced Scientology.
+Last week, doe-eyed alt-rocker Beck denied he was a Scientologist, telling the Sydney Morning Herald his previously avowed beliefs were all just a “misconception.”
+The declaration came on the heels of his 14th studio album, and arrives months after he initiated divorce proceedings against his ex-wife, who also practiced Scientology.

 Now survivors of the dangerous celebrity-studded sect like actress Leah Remini and Mike Rinder, a former senior executive of the Church of Scientology International, are bringing Beck to task over how he’s decided to announce his sea change.